danramteke/leaf-press/README.md

 ## Development Setup

-After cloning the repo, generate an Xcode project with `swift package generate-xcodeproj`
+After cloning the repo, generate an Xcode project with `swift package generate-xcodeproj`.
+When adding or removing tests, remember to run `swift test --generate-linuxmain` before committing and pushing your changes.

+### Branching Strategy

+- **main** is the mainline branch.
+May be unstable.
+- **x.x.x** tags are releases.
+Creating a tag will trigger a release build in github actions and on dockerhub.